Selling a Media & Publishing Business in Frankfurt

 • Financing context: A buyer's ability to fund a Frankfurt Media & Publishing acquisition depends on earnings visibility, downside protection, and any local working-capital or approval issues, especially where Debt support is helped by stable cash flows and German banking relationships, but regulated or highly cyclical earnings receive conservative treatment.

-• Diligence focus: A buyer reviewing Media & Publishing in Frankfurt will test whether the local growth case survives the sector-specific issues behind Audience Quality and Engagement, including this execution point: IP rights, contributor agreements, platform dependencies, audience data permissions, and revenue recognition policies are central diligence points.
+• Diligence focus: A buyer reviewing Media & Publishing in Frankfurt will test whether the local growth case survives the sector-specific issues behind Audience Ownership and Engagement, including this execution point: Subscriber cohorts, renewal bridges, advertiser and sponsor contracts, event backlog, deferred revenue, content rights, contributor releases, image and video rights, privacy consent records, platform risk, and revenue recognition policies are central diligence points.

-• Preparation priority: The company should be able to prove Subscription revenue with high retention with data, contracts, customer evidence, and management explanations before buyer leverage increases, while also planning for the fact that BaFin or other approval requirements, works council matters where applicable, and euro-denominated debt assumptions should be reflected in process design.
+• Preparation priority: The company should be able to prove Recurring revenue with visible renewal with data, contracts, customer evidence, and management explanations before buyer leverage increases, while also planning for the fact that BaFin or other approval requirements, works council matters where applicable, and euro-denominated debt assumptions should be reflected in process design.

 Why this market matters